nouyang/grav-plugin-milestones/README.md

 	Whoo milestones!

+### 2

-Make sure to also create a "thankyou" subdirectory if you want to display a page with the data.
+Make sure to also create a "thankyou" subdirectory if you want to display a confirmation page with the data submitted

-/var/www/html/dev/user/pages/08.form/thankyou $ vi formdata.md
+`/var/www/html/dev/user/pages/08.form/thankyou $ vi thankyou.md`

 	---
 	title: Thank you